Guide to Fruits and Vegetables that Grow in Shade

 • Swiss chard

-If you have a favourite leafy green that's not on this list, try it.
+If you have a favourite green that's not on this list, try it.
 Leafy greens usually do very nicely in partial shade.

 One more crop that I don't think of as a leafy vegetable (even though we eat the leaves) is green onions.
 With green onions, we're not trying to encourage bulb development...we're just trying to get tender leaves.
 So partial shade is fine.